 Therefore both, the defenders and attackers of the market economy, have one property in common: they have no idea of what they are talking about.
 Distribution theory has come down to superficial observation, psychologism, sociologism, moralizing, and political blather.

 Political economics is beside the point because overall monetary profit is determined by OBJECTIVE structural factors.
-Total profit of an investment economy is given with this formula.
+Total profit of an investment economy is given with the formula shown on Wikimedia AXEC42

 The relation between wage and profit, too, is not well-understood.
 A fall of the average wage rate has a deflationary effect but does NOT affect the profit ratio (if the expenditure, the investment, and the distributed profit ratio in the formula above are kept constant for the moment).

-Conclusion: Solow’s post combines superficial observations with a provable false distribution theory.
+Conclusion: Solow’s post combines superficial observations with a provably false distribution theory.

-Imagine for a moment the economy consists of two firms which produce the same good and are initially identical.
-The wage income of both firms is fully spent on the consumption good, so the overall profit in this simplified economy is initially zero and the market clearing price is P=W/R, i.e. equal to unit wage costs.
+Imagine for a moment the economy consists of two firms that produce the same good and are initially identical.
+The wage income of both firms is fully spent on the consumption good, so the overall profit in this simplified economy is initially zero and the market-clearing price is P=W/R, i.e. equal to unit wage costs.

 So what in effect happens is a REDISTRIBUTION of profit among firms.
 The union power in firm B is of NO effect on OVERALL profit of the business sector, it has only an effect upon the REDISTRIBUTION of total output among the households, i.e. the real wage of firm B employees rises and falls for firm A employees.